logzio/logz-docs/_source/user-guide/log-shipping/ezkonnect.md

 ## Configuration

-The EZKonnect chart has several configurable parameters and their default values.
+The Easy Connect chart has several configurable parameters and their default values.
 Below is a table detailing these parameters:

 | Parameter | Description | Default |
 | --- | --- | --- |